Marine Forecast July 19th, 2025

 Wed

-SE winds 5 to 10 kt.
-Gusts up to 15 kt in the afternoon.
+E winds 5 to 10 kt with gusts up to 15 kt.
 Seas around 3 ft.

 Wed Night